tsuyoshi-yoneda-math/reservoir_realtimefilter/readme_TJ.md

 ##################################################################

-Tsuyoshi Yoneda would like to thank Takuya Jinno for producing this readme and .py files.
+Tsuyoshi Yoneda would like to thank Takuya Jinno for producing this readme and the .py files.